pau-mensa/simple-rag/README.md

 ```

 ### Note
 Since two implementations are done the requeriments.txt provided are quite bloated.
+A virtual environment is heavily encouraged.